Changing the face of what it means to be a man.

 Listening gave me respite from my anguish.
 Sharing was cathartic, a release from the conveyor belt of anxiety going round in my head.
 I realised I was not the problem, we are not the problem – being a man is not the problem.
 Only these limiting scripts, prescribing what it means to be a man, which damage men and belittle women, are a problem.

 From as young as age six, boys trade innate empathy and compassion for phoney toughness.
 As the years pass, our social vocabulary, our emotional toolkit, is often reduced to but one choice.
 The hammer.

 I was in two minds about creating HUMEN because even though I strongly believe vulnerability is a strength, I felt like telling people about my struggle would make me appear to be less capable.
 But that just reaffirmed why HUMEN needs to be in the world.
-I founded HUMEN to provide as many boys and men as possible with a better way.
-HUMEN is what I wish had existed years ago and what we need in the world today; because we are all, human.
+I founded HUMEN to provide as many men as possible with a better way.
+HUMEN is what I wish had existed years ago and it's what we need in the world today, because we are all human.